mlund/webtest/_pages/input.md

 sidebar:
     nav: "docs"
 ---

 # Handling Input and Output

+In this section we describe the type of input you can use with Faunus.

 ## JSON Files

-Faunus natively uses JSON files for input and, in many cases, also for output.
+Faunus natively uses the [JSON format](http://json.org/example.html) for input and, in many cases, also for output.
 It is a structured format that can be easily loaded/saved from most programming languages such as Python, C++ etc. Here's an example of an input file for melted NaCl for the `bulk.cpp` program: